happo/docs/docs/single-sign-on.md

 #### Enable the SAML2 Web App addon

-Under "Addons", enable "SAML2 Web App".
+Under "Addons" for the new application you just created, enable "SAML2 Web App".
 Copy the following properties:

 - **Issuer** -- We're going to use that on the Happo side as the Issuer ID.
 - **Identity Provider Login URL** -- This is the Entry point we need for Happo.

-Also, download the **Identity Provider Certificate** and store that.
-We're going to use that later.
+- Download the **Identity Provider Certificate**.
+We're going to use that on the Happo side later.

 #### Configure the callback URL